cseHdz/AdvancedLaneLineFinding/README.md

 * Implementaion in function `detect_lane_lines_bias`*

-*The section containing the implementation can be found on the [Detecting Line Section](./AdvancedLaneFinding.ipynb#boundaries)*
+*The section containing the implementation can be found on the [Detecting Line Boundaries Section](./AdvancedLaneFinding.ipynb#boundaries)*

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center. <a name="curvature"></a>